Y1fanHE/y1fanhe.github.io/aboutme/README.md

 - Self-Adaptive Evolutionary Algorithm
 - Real-world Applications

+I teach or have taught several courses in the university.

+- Principles and Applications of Database
+- Web Development in Python
+- Full Stack Development

 ---

 ## Experiences

 ### Full Time

+- 2024.05 ~ Current, Lecturer in Computer Science, Zhejiang University of Finance and Economics
-- 2023~Current, Lecturer in Software Engineering, Zhejiang University of Finance and Economics
+- 2023.05 ~ 2024.05, Lecturer in Software Engineering, Zhejiang University of Finance and Economics

 ### Part Time